DiamondLightSource/rootfs/docs/rootfs.rst

 `svn co $SVN_ROOT/diamond/trunk/targetOS/rootfs`
     Note that the rootfs is designed to be run without modifying any local files, so that if a "production" release of rootfs exists this can be used instead of checking out a local copy.
-See the note on `CONFIG` first, though.
+See the note on `CONFIG.local` first, though.

-`cp CONFIG.example CONFIG`
+`cp CONFIG.example CONFIG.local`
-    The `CONFIG` file can be used to override some of the default behaviour of the `rootfs` command, in particular here we want to specify where `rootfs` will place its working files (configured by the `ROOTFS_ROOT` symbol definition) and the default `TARGET`.
+    The `CONFIG.local` file can be used to override some of the default behaviour of the `rootfs` command, in particular here we want to specify where `rootfs` will place its working files (configured by the `ROOTFS_ROOT` symbol definition) and the default `TARGET`.

-    If running `rootfs` out of a read only directory then a local copy of `CONFIG` can be created and used by running the commands below before running `rootfs`::
+    If running `rootfs` out of a read only directory then a local copy of `CONFIG.local` can be created and used by running the commands below before running `rootfs`::

-        export ROOTFS_ROOT=~/local/path/CONFIG
+        export ROOTFS_ROOT=~/local/path/CONFIG.local
         cp /path/to/rootfs/CONFIG.example $ROOTFS_ROOT

 `./rootfs toolkit`